fabric8io/docker-maven-plugin/doc/readme-0.9.x.md

 ````

 This password then can be used in `authConfig`, `docker.password` and/or the `<server>` setting configuration.
 However, putting an encrypted password into `authConfig` in the `pom.xml` doesn't make much sense, since this password is encrypted with an individual master password.

+### Extended Authentication

+Some docker registries require additional steps to authenticate.
+[Amazon ECR](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_GetStarted.html) requires using an IAM access key to obtain temporary docker login credentials.
+The `docker:push` and `docker:pull` goals automatically execute this exchange for any registry of the form _awsAccountId_**.dkr.ecr.**_awsRegion_**.amazonaws.com**, unless the `skipExtendedAuth` configuration (`docker.skip.extendedAuth` property) is set false.

+You can use any IAM access key with the necessary permissions in any of the locations mentioned above.
+Use the IAM **Access key ID** as the username and the **Secret access key** as the password.

 ## SSL with keys and certificates